-The site holds biographical data on each writer treated of in the articles, information on her works, and selected further reading about the writer and her oeuvre.
+The site holds biographical data on each featured writer, information on her works, and selected further reading about the writer and her literary output.

-Illustrations on the web site are drawn from the print work, and are published with permission from the respective owners, museums, and institutions.
-The illustrations encompass everything from postcards, photos, drawings, and etchings to oil paintings by well-known artists.
-They stand as an independent, but nonetheless enriching, comment on the articles, and on a thousand years of women’s cultural history.
+The six new articles are illustrated by innovative contemporary artists, as well as portraits/photographs of the writers.
+All other illustrations on the web site are taken from the print work, and are published with permission from the respective owners, museums, and institutions.
+The illustrations encompass everything from postcards, photographs, drawings, and etchings to oil paintings by well-known artists.
+They stand as an independent, but nonetheless enriching, comment on the articles, and testimony to one thousand years of women’s cultural history.

 The online version of the original History of Nordic Women’s Literature, volumes I-V, was made possible by joint funding from the Swedish Riksbankens Jubileumsfond and the Danish A.P.
 Møller & Chastine Mc-Kinney Møller Foundation.